-Trust Montana is always looking for new ways to partner with for profit and non profit builders that want to include permanently affordable lease-restricted units in their projects.
+Trust Montana is always looking for new ways to partner with for profit and non-profit builders that want to include permanently affordable lease-restricted units in their projects.

 In 2019, Trust Montana and Habitat for Humanity of Gallatin Valley partnered to create the first Habitat for Humanity-community land trust home in the state.
+Since this partnership, Trust Montana has continued working with Habitat affiliates to bring new permanently affordable homes to the market.
+We now partner with Helena Area Habitat for Humanity, Habitat for Humanity of Missoula, and Habitat for Humanity of Ravalli County.

 The goals of the partnerships we enter into with Habitat affiliates are to 1) increase the length of time Habitat-built homes are affordable, and 2) leverage the resources of both the CLT and the Habitat affiliate in order to serve more people over time.